monome/docs/norns/webdav.md

     awake/            -- for example, pset data
 ```

+## audio

+You can use WebDAV to share audio files between norns and your computer.
+On norns, these files are stored under `dust/audio` -- depending on which scripts you have installed, you may see many folders under `audio` or just a few.

+`tape` is where the TAPE function stores recordings made on your norns.

+Feel free to make folders inside `audio` to store various samples, field recordings, single cycle waveforms, etc. Each of those folders can also store subfolders, but please note that you cannot nest more than ten folder layers.

 ## backup

 If you want to make a backup of your scripts, psets or other data simply make a copy of the `dust` directory found in `/home/we` via WebDAV.